Practices & Industries

 University of Iowa College of Law (J.D., with high distinction, 1999)

-Ms. Gould has found success in the courtroom at the trial and appellate levels.
-Highlights include obtaining a not-guilty verdict for her client in a criminal assault trial; obtaining judgment in her client's favor in the bench trial of a case involving claims brought pursuant to the Telephone Consumer Protection Act; and numerous successes at the appellate level including cases argued before the Sixth Circuit Court of Appeals, the Court of Appeals of the State of California, and the Court of Appeals of Ohio.
-She was lead counsel in a loan origination fraud case, which she prepared for a forty-witness jury trial.
-Ms. Gould also acted as lead counsel at a six-witness evidentiary hearing on class certification in a mortgage loan servicing case.
+Danielle has found success in the courtroom at the trial and appellate levels.
+In one recent highlight, Danielle obtained judgment in her client’s favor after a bench trial where the opponent sought reformation of a commercial lease.
+In another recent matter, Danielle obtained dismissal at trial after the court granted significant motions in limine in the client’s favor.
+Other highlights include obtaining a not-guilty verdict for her client in a criminal assault trial; obtaining judgment in her client's favor after the bench trial of a TCPA case; and numerous successes at the appellate level including cases argued before the Sixth Circuit Court of Appeals, the Court of Appeals of Ohio, and the Court of Appeals of the State of California.

-Ms. Gould has significant experience in resolving complex litigation matters, including cases alleged as class actions, either by defeating plaintiff’s motion for class certification or successfully litigating the case to the point where plaintiff will abandon the class allegations and settle the matter on an individual basis, or by guiding and advising the client through the complexities of a class action settlement to ensure the best possible outcome for the client.
+While Danielle is always prepared to defend her clients through the trial and appellate stages of litigation, most cases are won or successfully resolved before her clients face the challenges of trial.
+In complex litigation matters, including cases alleged as class actions, Danielle finds success in either defeating plaintiff’s motion for class certification, obtaining an early judgment for defendant on the merits, successfully litigating the case to the point where plaintiff will abandon the class allegations and settle the matter on an individual basis, or guiding and advising the client through the complexities of a class action settlement to ensure the best possible outcome for the client.

 - Lewisman v.
 AT WORLD PROPERTIES d/b/a @properties, 13 CH 22070 (Cir.
 Ct.
 Cook County, Ill.
 Sept.
 2, 2015) (granting motion to strike class allegations)